claui/qualify/USAGE.md

 - `d.main`
 - `d.utils`

-Note that unlike similar implementations, the `qualify` package does not touch `sys.path`.
+Note that unlike similar implementations, the `python_qualify` package does not touch `sys.path`.
 This helps prevent unwanted modules from being exposed to the global namespace.